BroFox86/osmo-bootstrap-template/README.md

 # Osmo bootstrap template

-Manually re-created Osmo template from the [original one](https://www.playosmo.com/en/). Сopyright of the content images, videos etc. belongs to the Tangible Play, Inc.
+Manually re-created Osmo shop homepage from the [original one](https://www.playosmo.com/en/). Сopyright of the content (images, videos etc.) belongs to the Tangible Play, Inc.

 ## Features

 * Based on Bootstrap 4.1 as the NPM package
-* Responsive web design
+* Responsive/Adaptive design
-* Builded with Pug template engine
-* Styled with Sass (SCSS) preprocessor
-* PostCSS plugins such as Autoprefixer, UnCSS and PX to REM converter
-* Responsive images via HTML5 img attributes and CSS3 media queries
+* Responsive images via HTML5 attributes and CSS3 media queries
+* PostCSS plugins: Autoprefixer, UnCSS and PX to REM converter
 * Play/pause videos depending on their position on a screen
-* Gradual the high weight content download.
-Videos are preload after the page is completely loaded
+* Gradual video content download.
-* SVG icons are injected into HTML files
+* SVG icons which are injected into HTML files
-* Gotham font replaced with the free alternative Montserrat
+* Gotham font was replaced by the free alternative Montserrat

 ## Approach